abenga/rust_notes/content/concurrency/threads/shared_state_concurrency.md

 ## Sharing a Mutex Between Threads

 We can share a `Mutex<T>` between threads using `Arc<T>`, a type like `Rc<T>` but that is safe to use in concurrent situations.
-The *a* stands for *atomic*
+The *a* stands for *atomic*.

 Example of use: